 In 2010, the sport and physical recreation sector attracted the largest number of volunteers (14 per cent of the adult population or 2.3 million people).

-Volunteering Australia produced a comprehensive overview Australian volunteers in April 2015, including their frequency, location and demographics.
+Volunteering Australia produced a report on Key Volunteering Statistics in January 2021, including their frequency, location and demographics.

 It is important that you prepare your organisation for volunteers.
 Here are some initial considerations to help you plan your volunteer program.